unfacd/unfacd-android/README.md

 # unfacd Android

 This is the android client for the unfacd network. unfacd is a fusion messaging/social network.
-Download [unfacd](https://play.google.com/store/apps/details?id=com.unfacd.android)
+Download [unfacd](https://play.google.com/store/apps/details?id=com.unfacd.android) to try it out.
+You'll need a valid email to register, as you'll be sent a verification link.
+Once you are verified, there won't be any future requirement to "sign on" again.

 ## Relationship with Signal App